Home Music Recording Studio - HOME

 Rugged Does Not Equal Indestructible (...
 Just in case you were wondering)

 Having just raved about how rugged this amp is ...
 I do know that the former owner of my 450 head (a bass player), did manage to blow a set of output transistors by dumping everything the amp could deliver (and then some) into a 2Ω load for over an hour.
-Being a hot summer's night, he might have got away with it, had he used a fan to cool the rear panel/heat sink.
+Being a hot summer's night (in Australia), he might have got away with it, had he used a bigger fan to cool the rear panel (the 450's excuse for a heat sink).

 After replacing the blown power transistors, that Acoustic 450 amp has continued to work flawlessly for another years! (javascript used to calculate) Though admittedly it's had a relatively easy life for the last few decades.

-There are plenty of musicians out there who have and still do successfully use the 450 (and other Acoustic amps) running into 2Ω loads.
+There are plenty of musicians out there who have and still do successfully use the 450 (and other old Acoustic amps) running into 2Ω loads.
 Just be aware that all things tend to wear out more quickly when you run them hot.
-Also - Please note that Not All Acoustic amps were designed/intended to work with a 2Ω load.
-Check the amp's specifications before you try it.
+Also - An Important Note - Not All Acoustic amps were designed/intended to work with a 2Ω load.
+Please check the amp's specifications before you try it.

 The easiest way to generally describe the electronics, is to simply move from left to right across the front panel.
 It should be noted however that the actual circuit stages do NOT always follow eachother in this order.